gallanwood/learning-git/readme.md

 - `git status` lists files with their current Git status
 - newly added files display as *new file*
 - files that are staged and then edited prior to a commit are shown as *modified*
-- `git add` a file directly before running commit if you want any changes to be commited, otherwise the repo will not be updated for that file.
+- `git add somefile.txt` directly before running commit if you want any changes to be commited, otherwise the repo will not be updated for that file
-- `git diff somefile.txt` shows any code differences between a staged file and the actual file saved in the project's workspace
+- `git diff somefile.txt` shows any code differences between a staged file and the actual file saved in the project's working directory

 ### Commit